 In this type of PCOS diet may play a role due to the lack of nutrients being consumed, excessive fasting, or chronic restriction of a specific macronutrient (Ruper 24).

-The starvation response in the body that is caused by food restriction or excessive exercise leads decreased pituitary activity, causing low female sex hormone levels (FSH, LH, prolactin, estrogen, and progesterone) and testosterone levels that are relatively higher than the female sex hormones (Ruper 25).
+The starvation response in the body that is caused by food restriction or excessive exercise leads decreased pituitary activity, causing low sex hormone levels (FSH, LH, prolactin, estrogen, and progesterone) and testosterone levels that are relatively higher than these hormones (Ruper 25).

 The major cause of this type of PCOS is attributed to the stress response in the body caused by either emotional, physical, psychological, or metabolic stress.

 As mentioned above calorie, micro- or macro-nutrient restriction may be a significant causative factor in the development of PCOS.
-Fat cells secrete estrogen, so when a woman loses an excessive amount of weight her estrogen levels drop signalling the hypothalamus that energy stores are too low to support fertility (Ruper 28-9).
+Fat cells secrete estrogen, so when a person loses an excessive amount of weight their estrogen levels drop signalling the hypothalamus that energy stores are too low to support fertility (Ruper 28-9).

-This signal will typically only happen if a woman’s estrogen drops below her “set point,” which is dependent on each individual’s development, size, and hormone environment throughout puberty (Ruper 29).
+This signal will typically only happen if a person’s estrogen drops below their “set point,” which is dependent on each individual’s development, size, and hormone environment throughout puberty (Ruper 29).

 Normal, healthy weight loss done slowly and taken only to a healthy degree of body fat loss will not cause this stress response in the hypothalamus.